 Ulcers (sores) and holes (perforations) in the nasal septum may occur as a result of

-Symptoms may include crusting around the nostrils and repeated nosebleeds.
+Symptoms may include crusting around the ulcer or perforation and repeated nosebleeds.
 People who have small perforations in the septum may make a whistling sound when they breathe.

-Doctors examine the front part of the nose and, to view perforations, insert an endoscope into the nose.
+Doctors examine the front part of the nose and, to view septal perforations, insert an endoscope (a flexible viewing tube) into the nose.